vuestorefront/vue-storefront/packages/core/docs/commercetools/getting-started.md

     }
 ```

-There is plenty for other configuration options and you can check them [here](./configuration.md)
+There is plenty of other configuration options and you can check them [here](./configuration.md)

 ## Configuring other integrations